blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 #### Copying Spells
 You may copy spells from a spellbook or scroll if they are on the runesmith spell list.
 For every level of the spell you are copying, you require one hour of time and 10GP of paper, inks, and materials.
-WHen you gain subsequent levels, you may learn one spell from the spell list at no cost.
+When you gain subsequent levels, you may learn one spell from the spell list at no cost.

 ### Runesmithery